Protesters clash with police at large Ukraine rally

 Despite appeals from opposition leaders not to resort to violence, and a personal intervention from boxer-turned-politician Vitaly Klitschko, protesters continued to throw smoke bombs and hurl fireworks and other objects at police.

 The police appeared to show restraint during that fracas.
-The Interior Ministry said 30 police were hurt, including more than 10 admitted to hospital and four in serious condition.
+The interior ministry said 20 police were hurt, more than 10 committed for hospital treatment and four in serious condition.

-A spokeswoman for Klitschko tweeted that President Viktor Yanukovich had agreed to meet Klitschko immediately at the presidential residence outside Kiev, although there was no confirmation from Yanukovich's side.

-Klitschko later tweeted that the president had agreed to set up a committee on Monday to settle the political crisis.

 As tensions continued into the night, police used water cannon against demonstrators gathered near the parliament building and the heavily protected government headquarters, eyewitnesses said.